yhfrds/systems-integration-labs-team07/README.md

 - **Development Mode**: The current `SECRET_KEY` is for development only.
 Change it in production.
 - **Admin Access**: Product creation currently has no admin protection - implement role-based access in production.
 - **Password Security**: Passwords are hashed using Werkzeug's security utilities.
+- **Docker Security**: The provided Docker configuration is for development.
+For production:
+  - Use a non-root user in the container
+  - Change the `SECRET_KEY`
+  - Configure proper logging
+  - Consider using a production-grade database

 ## 🤝 Contributing